lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 ## Archive
 # Done
 ## 2021-12-23
+- Post descriptions used to be overwritten on update, but they should only be initially generated when creating a post.
 - Hide the "Upgrade" button in editor menu for upgraded accounts
 - Cleaned up seeding, seeding tags.
 - Rebuilding react tooltip on route change.